OllaO/OllaOgithub.io/README.md

 # OllaOgithub.io
-This website was a small project I did with GWC about literacy and its importance.
+This website was a small project I did with Girls Who Code about literacy and its importance.